 Can’t come to a decision?
 They don’t have to!

-Most important, remind them that many college students change majors at least once, and most people won’t remain in a single career for their entire life, so there's no need to feel pigeonholed.
+As they're exploring their options, remind your students that many college students change majors at least once and most people won’t remain in a single career for their entire life, so there's no need to feel pigeonholed.
 Help them think about the big picture and the possibility of augmenting their undergraduate studies with a master's or professional degree.
 With a bit of informed support and encouragement, they'll be well on their way to fulfilling college years and rewarding careers.